rjdecastro/NCAE-Networking-and-Services/README.md

 Known_hosts is important for fingerprints and re-establishing a connection that was previously made.

+Note:

-Passwordless authentication is when the client has the private key rather than the public key.
+- Passwordless authentication is when the client has the private key rather than the public key.
 It is important that the permissions are correct for this to work properly.

-The permissions for ssh and key files should be 700 and be owned by the user, not root.
+- The permissions for ssh and key files should be 700 and be owned by the USER, not root.

 DNS